gihanpanapitiya/dft-tutorials/STRUCTURE.md

 ## Learning Path

 ### Beginner
+1. Read `docs/theory.md` to understand the fundamentals
-1. Read `docs/common-concepts.md`
+2. Read `docs/common-concepts.md` for practical DFT concepts
-2. Choose a code (Quantum ESPRESSO recommended for beginners)
+3. Choose a code (Quantum ESPRESSO recommended for beginners)
-3. Follow the SCF tutorial for your chosen code
+4. Follow the SCF tutorial for your chosen code
-4. Run the provided examples
+5. Run the provided examples
-5. Understand the output
+6. Understand the output

 ### Intermediate
 1. Learn about pseudopotentials (`docs/pseudopotentials.md`)